Haufe-Lexware/Scss-Styleguide/README.md

 ```

 * Box
-  * margin, padding, display, etc.
+  * `margin`, `padding`, `display`, etc.
 * Border & Background
-  * border, border-radius, background-color, etc.
+  * `border`, `border-radius`, `background-color` and so on
 * Text
-  * color, font-size, text-transform, etc.
+  * `color`, `font-size`, `text-transform`, etc.
 * Other stuff
-  * animations, transforms, etc.
+  * `animations`, `transform`'s, ...

 <a name="css-stuff">CSS-Stuff</a>
 -----------

-### Avoid ID’s
+### Avoid IDs
-ID’s are really hard.
-They are to specific and mostly necessary for JS-Hooks.
+IDs are really hard.
+They are too specific and mostly necessary for JavaScript hooks.
 The better way is to use classes.

-### Avoid !important
+### Avoid `!important`
-If you need this, than goes something wrong at your CSS-architecture, because you need this only if you want to overwrite styles.
-If your structure is clean, than you will don’t need this.
-It’s like to shot with a cannon to sparrows.
+If you need the `!important` declaration something is seriuosly wrong with your CSS architecture.
+You need this only if you want really want to overwrite styles.
+If your code structure is clean you won't need this.
+It’s like using sledgehammer to crack a nut.

-### Avoid child-selector
+### Avoid child selectors
-Why I avoid child-selector?
-It is yet a good CSS-Feature?
-No I don’t think so.
-At my start I used it often, but more and more I learned that it makes the module to specific.
-It depends on the structure of your html, but what is if the order will be changed? **Use classes!**
+Why do I avoid child selectors?
+Isn't it a good CSS-Feature, is it?
+No, I don’t think so.
+When I started with coding, I used it quite often.
+However, the more I learned about (S)CSS the more I noticed that it makes a module too specific.
+It depends on the structure of your HTML and can make it quite difficult to change its structure afterwards. **Use classes!**

 ```sass
 // Bad example